 The RSM advantage

 RSM’s cybersecurity and data privacy professionals have experience creating security governance for organizations that do not have personnel with deep internal cybersecurity and data privacy subject matter expertise.
 Our approach is flexible so that it can be tailored to fit a variety of environments and industries, to help create a pragmatic and actionable risk management road map.
-We provide our clients with effective services and solutions to help assess compliance, governance and vulnerabilities within target acquisitions, and ultimately, provide true subject matter expertise on how to best implement an effective risk management program.
+We help our clients assess compliance, governance and vulnerabilities within target acquisitions, and ultimately, provide insight on how to best implement an effective risk management program.